Enjoy our Cider and fruit wines responsibly: drink in moderation

 Alcohol misuse has also been associated with a range of long-term chronic diseases that reduce the quality of life.
 These include hypertension, cardiovascular problems, cirrhosis of the liver, alcohol dependence, and various forms of cancer, alcohol-related brain damage and a range of other problems.

 The ability to drive is negatively affected by alcohol consumption.
-It is for this reason that we recommend to avoid drinking if you drive and – in any case – to never exceed the BAC limits legally established for drivers.
+It is for this reason that we recommend to avoid drinking if you drive.

 Responsible drinking patterns: steps to enjoying cider and fruit wine.